Exploring the Relationship between Endometriosis and UTIs

 • Diabetes: high sugar levels in the urine can increase your chances of infection.

-How can MyUTI help?
+How Can MyUTI help?

 If you’re prone to recurrent UTIs and want to learn more about prevention, testing and care - check out our Education Center or order a MyUTI test kit today.